 It’s a weird time of year.
-I’ve got one eye on Christmas and finishing out the year with friends and family.
-But I’ve got my other eye on 2016 and all the things I want to accomplish.
+I’ve got one eye on the holidays and finishing out the year with friends and family.
+But I’ve got my other eye on 2018 and all the things I want to accomplish.
 And if I had a third eye, it would be on the clock, wondering how I am going to get it all done.

 The truth is that it won’t get done if I only have a list of goals in a notebook.
 Goals are tricky because by their very nature, they are usually complicated and take some focused attention and effort.
 They don’t happen by themselves.